viveksinha1007/dynamics-365-customer-engagement/ce/field-service/scheduling-self-customers.md

 Configure the following settings, as needed:

 - **Send self-scheduling experience to Account Contacts**: When enabled, new contacts who are associated with active Field Service accounts will be sent an email that invites the contact to create a Power Apps portals account for self-scheduling.
 More information: [Notification types](#notification-types)
     >[!NOTE]
     >When enabling this option, you can choose to send the invitation only to new contacts going forward, or to all existing contacts.
 If a contact has already received the invitation, they won't receive a second one.

+    - Email invites can also be sent to individual Contacts by opening the Contact record and clicking on 'Send Invitation' button on the ribbon.

 - **Messaging**: Messages are sent at specific points in the Field Service customer lifecycle.
 These messages can be enabled or disabled independently.
 More information: [Notification types](#notification-types)

 - **Communication Type**: Define whether the customer will receive email, SMS, or both message types.
--

 - **Send Messages To**: This feature is only used with [Track My Technician](reminders-arrival-time.md).

 - **Include Survey (Preview)**: This feature is only used with [Track My Technician](reminders-arrival-time.md).